NicoSa/playing-with-github-pages/README.md

 My landing page
 ===
-Using Github pages to create a landing page for myself as a junior web developer.
+Trying out Github pages to play around with some css and html.

 Hover effects taken from https://github.com/IanLunn/Hover !